Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 Where \[UI\] is the users initials and N is a random integer that you choose.
 Characters must be entered in in lowercase.
 Several services, such as Azure Storage, require a unique name for the storage account across a region and hence this format should provide the user with a unique identifier.
 So for example, Steven X. Smith might use a base service name of *retailtemplatesxs01*

-> **NOTE:** We create most resources in the South Central US region.
+> **NOTE:** We create most resources in Central US region.
 The resource availability in different regions depends on your subscription.
 When deploying you own resources, make sure all data storage and compute resources are created in the same region to avoid inter-region data movement.
 Azure Resource Group and Azure Data Factory don’t have to be in the same region as the other resources.
 Azure Resource Group is a virtual group that groups all the resources in one solution.
 Azure Data Factory is a cloud-based data integration service that automates the movement and transformation of data.
 Data factory orchestrates the activities of the other services.
 Use same subscription to deploy all the mentioned resources.

 In the below steps, following Azure resources will be created under your subscription: Azure Storage Account, Azure Data Lake Store, Azure HDInsight Spark Cluster, Azure Web Apps and Azure Data Factory.
 And related configurataion instructions are also provided to build the above components as an end-to-end solution.